Singapore Stock Market May Run Out Of Steam On Friday

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerUS-Börsen schliessen auf rotem Terrain -- SMI schliesst leichter -- DAX letztlich im Plus -- Asiens Märkte gehen mehrheitlich mit Abgaben aus dem Handel
+Börse aktuell - Live TickerUS-Börsen schliessen mit Verlusten -- SMI klettert zum Handelsschluss -- DAX letztendlich im Plus -- Asiens Börsen schliessen mehrheitlich mit Gewinnen

-Der heimische Aktienmarkt gab im Donnerstagshandel nach, wogegen der deutsche Leitindex leicht zulegen konnte.
-An den US-Börsen dominierten die Bären.
-An den Börsen in Fernost ging es derweil überwiegend abwärts.
+Der heimische Aktienmarkt bewegte sich am Donnerstag aufwärts.
+Der deutsche Aktienmarkt zeigte sich fester.
+An der Wall Street wurden am Donnerstag Verluste beobachtet.
+An den asiatischen Aktienmärkten dominierten am Donnerstag die positiven Vorzeichen.

 finanzen.net News